huddyyeo/CO553_Intro2ML_CW1/README.md

 ##Coursework 1

-by Hudson Yeo, Choi Ling Yu, Monika Jotautaite and Grzegorz Sarapata
+by Hudson Yeo, Ling Yu Choi, Monika Jotautaite and Grzegorz Sarapata

 ## Running the code